So your friend is moving abroad and leaving you behind, and you want to give them a little something to remember you by.

 Then gift them a Flytographer gift card for a professional photoshoot anywhere in the world!

-It’s great getting professional shots because you KNOW how it goes when you hand a fellow tourist your camera.
+It’s great getting professional shots because you know what happens when you hand a fellow tourist your camera.

 They either zoom in too close to your face, missing the beautiful location entirely or they manage to make you look like you have four chins.